abhchand/vanilla-tree-viewer/README.md

 ### <a name="configuring-width-and-alignment"></a>Configuring Width and Alignment

-All `VanillaTreeViewer` instances are wrapped in a containing `<div>` with a `.vtv-wrapper` class.
+All `VanillaTreeViewer` instances are wrapped in a `<div class="vtv-wrapper">` element.
 It is recommended that you style this wrapper element accordingly to set the desired width and alignment.

 For example: